dutchie031/Spearhead/README.md

 Finalise the PR and let the maintainers know! <br/>
 We can all have a look and discuss the changes. <br/>

+# TODO:

+- Would it be possible to generate optional markers on mission briefing locations for Tomcat / Phantom navigation?
+Then Jester can type it in for the pilots automatically.